quicwg/reliable-stream-reset/draft-seemann-quic-reliable-stream-reset.md

 subpart of the application.
 For example, WebTransport (TODO: cite) uses a QUIC varint to encode the ID of the WebTransport session.

-It is desireable that the receiver is able to associate incoming streams with their respective subpart of the application, even if the QUIC stream is reset before the identifier at the beginning of the stream was read.
+It is desirable that the receiver is able to associate incoming streams with their respective subpart of the application, even if the QUIC stream is reset before the identifier at the beginning of the stream was read.